j2jun/cse110-lab1/index.md

 ## About Me
 My hobbies are:
-- Exercise (Workout, Basketball, Soccer, and etc.)
+- Exercising (Workout, Basketball, Soccer, and etc.)
 - Watching Movies
 - Hiking
 - Sightseeing